percevalw/SublimeTerm/README.md

 SublimeTerm is a plugin for Sublime Text that allows you to run a shell in your editor.

 VI and other readline-intensive programs (iPython, PSQL, ...) seem to run fine.
+It has only been tested on OS X but it should work on Linux.
+Windows is not supported at the moment.

 This project is still in its early stages and any contribution will be gratefully welcomed.